Andrei0872/my-dev-notes/articles/ngrx/ngrx-effects.md

 ### Providing effects

 We can use either `EffectsModule.forRoot([effectClass])` or `EffectsModule.forFeature([effectClass])`.
 The former should be used **only once** as it will instantiate other essential services such as `EffectsRunner` or `EffectSources`.
-Once the effects(classes) are registered, in order to set them up, an observable will be created(with the help of `EffectSources`) an subscribed to(thanks to `EffectRunner`); we'll explore it in the next section.
+Once the effects(classes) are registered, in order to set them up, an observable will be created(with the help of `EffectSources`) and subscribed to(thanks to `EffectRunner`); we'll explore it in the next section.

-The observable's emitted values will be the instances of those registered classes:
+The observable's emitted values will be the **instances** of those registered classes:

 ```ts
 // EffectsModule.forRoot(rootEffects)